 The 5 Secrets of Successful Marketing Automation

-To make automation an integral part of your startup marketing strategy, you’ll need to invest in the necessary technology – that is, a marketing automation solution.
-As with most business technology systems, there’s considerable choice, and not all marketing automation tools were created equal.
+To make automation an integral part of your startup marketing strategy, you'll need to invest in the necessary technology – that is, a marketing automation tool or solution.
+As with most business technology systems, there's a considerable choice, and not all marketing automation tools were created equal.

-We’ll look at some of the criteria for selecting a marketing automation platform in a moment.
+We'll look at some of the criteria for selecting the best marketing automation tools or platforms in a moment.

 First, we’ll consider five moves you can make within your own organisation and its existing technology stack to make that automation solution work more effectively for your startup.